The 2024 UCI Ethics Center Summer Program is Now Complete!

 Sofia FrancoEconomics assistant teaching professor, Sofia Franco earned her Ph.D. in environmental science and management with a specialization in urban and environmental economics at UC Santa Barbara.
 She’s an applied microeconomist who has worked as a consultant to the World Bank and the National Center for Smart Growth Research and Education in Maryland on urban development and zoning policies.
 She comes to UC Irvine following a professorial post at the Nova School of Business and Economics in Portugal.

 Module 7: Social Constructs that Unnecessarily Divide Us.
-Andrada Costoiu, Associate Director, the UCI Ethics Center Summer Mentoring Program.
+Andrada Costoiu, Associate Director, the UCI Ethics Center Summer Mentoring Program, with the assistance of Maggie WangArya Rawal.
 Monday and Wednesday, 10:00 a.m. - 12:00 p.m.
 Pacific Time.

 Module Description: Social categories are exceedingly complex constructs transcending disciplines, coloring everything from our daily lives to policy making.
 In this module, you will learn how social categories are created and used to excuse discrimination against our fellow American citizens.
 How does public policy treat social categories, and what makes some categories more deserving than others?
 Do these categories change, and if so, how?
 In Weeks 1 and 2, we discuss how social categories are created through human interaction and scientific explanations.
 We focus on implicit bias and try to understand how humans socially categorize and how implicit social cognition can lead to prejudice and stereotyping.
 We then disentangle the scientific construction of race and discuss the development of scientific thought about human genetic diversity, social Darwinism, and the eugenics movement.
 Weeks 3 and 4 move the discussion to social categorization through policymaking, with a focus on United States immigration policy regarding Mexican immigrants and their treatment since 1920.
 Students will be divided into teams.
 One team will examine how Mexican immigrants were portrayed in the early years when they emerged as temporary laborers in the United States (1920-1950).
 A second team will consider Mexican immigrants in the context of immigration policy under Obama and Trump.
 Each team will write a literature review on their time frame (a simple summary of the sources and a synthesis of their main findings), and then we will compare the results.
 The ethical components of this module are clear and powerful.
 This module should increase your awareness about how social categories are imbued with meaning through scientific justifications and public policy.
 It should make us reflect on how we can bring people together at the micro-scale in our own communities, and at a macro scale by creating policies that would promote equality instead of difference.